-3. Related work
+2. Related work

-We can generate panoramic images with the help of special panoramic cameras or with the help of a standard camera and with mosaicing standard images into panoramic images.
+We can generate panoramic images with the help of special panoramic cameras or with the help of a standard camera and mosaicing standard images in panoramic images.
 If we want to generate mosaiced 360 degrees panoramic images we have to move the camera on a closed path, which is in most cases a circle.

 One of the best known commercial packages for creating mosaiced panoramic images is QTVR (QuickTime Virtual Reality).
-It works on the principle of sewing together a number of standard images captured while rotating the camera, [6].
-Peleg et al. ([21]) introduced the method for creation of mosaiced panoramic images from standard images captured with a handheld video camera.
-A similar method was suggested by Szeliski and Shum ([9]) which also does not strictly constraint the camera path but assumes that a great motion parallax effect is not present.
+It works on the principle of sewing together a number of standard images captured while rotating the camera [1].
+Peleg et al. [10] introduced the method for creation of mosaiced panoramic images from standard images captured with a handheld video camera.
+A similar method was suggested by Szeliski and Shum [14] which also does not strictly constraint the camera path but assumes that there a great motion parallax effect is not present.
 All methods mentioned so far are used only for visualization purposes since the authors did not try to reconstruct the scene.

-Ishiguro et al. ([1]) suggested a method which enables the reconstruction of the scene.
+Ishiguro et al. [6] suggested a method which enables the reconstruction of the scene.
 They used a standard camera rotating on a circular path.
-The scene is reconstructed by means of mosaicing panoramic images together from the central column of the captured images and moving the system to another location where the task of mosaicing is repeated.
+The scene is reconstructed by means of mosaicing together panoramic images from the central column of the captured images and moving the system to another location where the task of mosaicing is repeated.
 Two created panoramic images are then used as input in a stereo reconstruction procedure.
-The depth of an object was first estimated using projections in two images captured in different locations of the camera on the camera's path.
+The depth of an object was first estimated using projections in two images captured on different locations of the camera on the camera's path.
 But since their primary goal was to create a global map of the room, they preferred to move the system attached to the robot about the room.
-Clearly, by moving the robot to another location and producing the second panoramic image of a stereo pair in this location rather than producing a stereo pair in one location, they enlarged the disparity of the system.
-But this decision also has a few drawbacks: we can not estimate the depth for all points on the scene, the capturing time of a stereo pair is longer and we have to search for the corresponding points on the sinusoidal epipolar curves.
 The depth was then estimated from two panoramic images taken at two different locations of the robot in the room.